smcclab/smc-course/_workshops/05-networks-collaboration.md

 For example code, look at the `3-new-interfaces/1-MIDI-in-pd.pd` patch in the example repo.

-### Audio over networks
+### Signal data: sending audio over the network

-If you want to send "audio" data (i.e. a stream of bits that's meant to be interpreted as an audio signal and sent to a DAC at some stage) then there are few different options as well.
+If you want to send audio signal data (i.e. a stream of bits that's meant to be interpreted as an audio signal and sent to a DAC at some stage) then there are few different options as well.